ValentineNjiManjoh/Rest_Server/README.md

 **Overview**
-Implement a REST server (basically HTTP).
+-Implement a REST server (basically HTTP).
 Implement GET, PUT and DELETE
 to store data on the filesystem.
 You may store